 The team was composed of various disciplines: technical support, marketing, sales, management and fulfillment.
 The objective of the team meeting was quit simple: how do we translate best practice of the current operation into innovation for a newly set up business line.
 This business line used a completely different business model: instead of delivering the product directly to large customers, the full service was delivered via business partners to consumers.
 Central question: how to accelerate revenue and market presence?

-Each team member filled in a Mindsonar® test for a specific context: the biweekly team meeting.
+Each team member completed a Mindsonar® test for a specific context: the biweekly team meeting.
 I used the test results for:

 - Individual feedback to team members – how to improve personal performance;

 - Design of the interventions during the team meeting;

 Each team member received the standard Mindsonar® report including personal drives.
 During the team meeting each team member received feedback on their behavior during the team exercises.
 These were specifically focused on improving team interaction and creativity.

 Design of the interventions

 Analysis of the Mindsonar® results led to the following conclusions: